 Leaving Assets in Stages

-Another option is to hold a beneficiary's inheritance in trust and pay the beneficiary one or more lump sums in stages - in other words, when the beneficiary reaches a certain age or achieves a specific goal, then they'll receive an outright distribution of their inheritance.
+Another option is to hold an adult beneficiary's inheritance in a trust fund and pay the beneficiary one or more lump sums in stages - in other words, when the beneficiary reaches a certain age or achieves a specific goal, then they'll receive an outright distribution of their inheritance.

 For example, you could pay a beneficiary 50% of their inheritance when they reach the age of 25 and then the balance at 30, or 50% when they earn a college degree and then the balance when they complete graduate school.
-Meanwhile, the property held back in the beneficiary's trust could be used by the Trustee to pay for the beneficiary's college or graduate education, medical bills, or housing and other day to day needs.
-However, once the beneficiary receives a lump sum outright and free of trust, the same drawbacks as leaving an entire inheritance outright will apply.
-Other drawbacks of using a staggered trust include the added costs of accounting and legal advice during the term of the trust and the fee that the Trustee will be entitled to receive for services rendered while administering the trust.
+Meanwhile, the property held back in the beneficiary's trust fund could be used by the Trustee to pay for the beneficiary's college or graduate education, medical bills, a car, or housing and other day to day needs.
+However, once the beneficiary receives a lump sum distribution, the same drawbacks as leaving an entire inheritance outright will apply.
+Other drawbacks of using a staggered trust include the added costs of accounting and legal advice during the term of the trust and the fee that the Trustee will charge for services rendered in managing the trust.

-Thus, when considering the use of a staggered trust, the amount of the inheritance must be weighed against the costs and expenses associated with administering the trust as well as the age, experience, and family and financial situations of the beneficiary.
+Thus, when considering the use of a staggered trust, the amount of the inheritance must be weighed against the long-term costs of administering the trust (trust accounting and legal fees and Trustee fees) as well as the age, experience, and family and financial situations of the beneficiary.

-The final option is to leave a beneficiary's inheritance in trust for their entire lifetime.
+The final option is to leave a beneficiary's inheritance in a discretionary trust fund for their entire lifetime.
 There are many benefits to choosing this option:

-- Assets held in the trust will remain protected from divorcing spouses, lawsuits, and, if a third party Trustee is used, then from the beneficiary's own bad decisions and outside influences.
+- If the trust agreement is written properly, assets held in the discretionary lifetime trust will remain protected from divorcing spouses, lawsuits, and, if a corporate Trustee (a bank or trust company) is used, then from the beneficiary's own bad decisions and outside influences.

-- If there's anything left in the trust when the beneficiary dies, you can control who will receive what's left.
+- If there's anything left in the discretionary lifetime trust when the beneficiary dies, you can control who will receive what's left.

-- If the beneficiary already has a sizable estate, or if you want to create a lasting family legacy, then you can set up the lifetime trust as a generation skipping trust that will avoid estate taxes in the estate of the beneficiary as well as the estates of all of the beneficiary's descendants.
+- If the beneficiary already has a sizable estate, or if you want to create a lasting family legacy, then you can set up the discretionary lifetime trust as a dynasty trust that will avoid estate taxes in the estate of the beneficiary as well as in the estates of all of the beneficiary's descendants.

-- You can use a third party Trustee while the beneficiary is younger to protect the beneficiary from bad decisions and outside influences but then make the beneficiary their own Trustee at an age when you think that they'll be responsible enough to take full control.
+- You can designate a third party as Trustee while the beneficiary is younger to protect the beneficiary from bad decisions and outside influences but then make the beneficiary their own Trustee at an age when you think that they'll be responsible enough to take full control.